Aleksandar Dragović: Basel

 Basel had started in the 2012–13 UEFA Champions League in the qualifying rounds.
 But were knocked out of the competition by CFR Cluj in the play-off round.
 They then continued in the 2012–13 UEFA Europa League group stage.
 Ending the group in second position, Basel continued in the knockout phase.
 Dragović scored a goal in the second leg of quarter-final matches against Tottenham Hotspur, whom they beat 4–1 on penalties after a 4–4 aggregate draw to progress to the semi-finals.
 In the semi-finals, Basel were matched against the reigning UEFA Champions League holders Chelsea.
 Chelsea won both games advancing 5–2 on aggregate, eventually winning the competition.
 Basel played a total of 20 European matches that season.
 Dragović missed solely the second leg of the semi-final at Stamford Bridge due to a yellow card suspension, but had played in all the other European ties.

 In the 2012–13 domestic championship Dragović played in 32 of the 36 games and he scored three goals.
-In the away game in the Stade de Genève on 3 March 2013 Dragović scored his teams first goal after Valentin Stocker played a pass from the bye-line backwards into the centre and Dragović slotted home from short range.
+In the away game in the Stade de Genève on 3 March 2013 Dragović scored his team's first goal after Valentin Stocker played a pass from the bye-line backwards into the centre and Dragović slotted home from short range.
 After Servette had equalised, Dragović headed home a corner, taken by team captain Alex Frei, to the 2–1 final score.
 Celebrating his goal, Dragović raised his arm in gesture.
 But referee Sascha Amhof understood this as rude gesture against the Servette fans and showed the scorer a yellow card.
 Because this was his second card in the game, Dragović was dismissed.
 His third goal of the season was ten matchdays later in the home game in the St. Jakob-Park as Basel won 2–0 against the same opponent, Servette.
 At the end of the 2012–13 league season he won the Championship title with the team.
 In the 2012–13 Swiss Cup Basel reached the final, but were runners up behind Grasshopper Club, being defeated 4–3 on penalties, following a 1–1 draw after extra time.

-On 26 July 2013 it was announced that Dragović was leaving Basel and had signed for Dynamo Kyiv.
+On 26 July 2013, it was announced that Dragović was leaving Basel and had signed for Dynamo Kyiv.
 During his time with the club Dragović played a total of 142 games for Basel scoring a total of nine goals.
 77 of these games were in the Swiss Super League, eight in the Swiss Cup, 27 in the UEFA competitions (Champions League and Europa League) and 30 were friendly games.
 He scored four goals in the domestic league, one in the European games and the other was scored during the test games.